Tonga Country Facts - Tips

 cover 35% of the kingdom's land area.
 Plantation coconut trees past

-prime bearing years also provide a potential
+their prime bearing years also provide a potential

 source of